Sign up for VBS!Click here to register.

 Daniel is a native of Baldwin County, Daniel received a Bachelor’s of Science (Music Industry) from Troy University and a Master’s of Divinity from The Southern Baptist Theological Seminary.

-Daniel is married to Emily, and they have three children: Jason (19), Johanna (5), and Elizabeth (>1).
+Daniel is married to Emily, and they have four children.

 View All Posts